The Corpora Mamillaria

 Difficulty: intermediate

-The corpora mamillaria are switching stations in the Papez circuit of the limbic system and look like their name suggests.
+The corpora mamillaria are switching stations in the Papez circuit of the Limbic system and look like their name suggests.
 They are susceptible to ethyl toxicity, which can lead to severe deficits in the formation of new memories.

 Anyone who has ever seen the corpus mamillare of the brain knows why they are called that – “mamilla” is Latin for small breasts.
 They are located at the base of the brain, the diencephalon, to be precise.
 However, they are not flanked by armpits and shoulders, as breasts should be.
 No, the structures that border them on the right and left are called the cerebral peduncles, or crura cerebri – “crura” meaning shanks in Latin.
 Well-rounded breasts – but between the thighs.
 Another drawback: the nipples are missing.

 Anatomically speaking, the mammillary bodies belong to the diencephalon, and specifically to the hypothalamus, whose posterior section they form.
-Functionally, they are part of the limbic system, which comprises numerous structures of the diencephalon and telencephalon.
+Functionally, they are part of the limbic system, which comprises numerous structures of the Diencephalon and telencephalon.

 Recommended articles